alphons/netproxy/README.md

 # netproxy

-The netproxy package consists of some javascript macros and javascript methods to make json calls to .net core controllers.
+The netproxy package consists of some small javascript macros and javascript methods to make json calls to .net core controllers.
+There are no dependencies and is fully modern DOM compatible.

 Synchronous calls: